Customer service SLA and what you need to know

 - Customer Satisfaction metrics

-Customer satisfaction scores are a huge help to see if your SLAs are meeting your customers expectations.
+Customer satisfaction scores are a huge help to see if your customer service SLA is meeting your customers expectations.
 You can get direct feedback and gauge to see why your customers are unhappy.
 Is it because of the response times?
 Your agents?
 Their training?
 Your service?
 Or are customers feeling like they are falling into that black hole?
 Direct feedback on every case is the most valuable type of feedback and if you don’t have a program in place, make sure you get one!

 - Net Promoter Scores (NPS)